Hacker Time: Series 6 (2016)

+Hacker interviews Art Ninja presenter, Ricky Martin.

 Segments

 Each episode has a distinct format.
 At the start is a cold open featuring what goes wrong in the studio where the show takes place.
 There is then a title sequence.
 Often episodes feature an interview with a celebrity (usually a BBC star).
 The episodes consist of a fact file, a comedic chat about the star of the show, a fictional commercial break (in some episodes), a song, a specific themed segment (usually in the style of a soap opera), more chatting, a parody of the show the special guest stars in, and another sketch.
-In four series, the show's final sequence is a game, either 'What's In 'Em?' in series 3, 'Get Out!' in series 4, ‘Sit on the Lav Lav and Answer My Questions’ in series 5, and 'Beam My Guest' in series 6.
+In four series, the show's final sequence is a game, either 'What's In 'Em?' in series 3, 'Get Out!' in series 4, 'Sit on the Lav Lav and Answer My Questions' in series 5, and 'Beam My Guest' in series 6.
 The show ends a goodbye song, reminding viewers to tune in to the next edition.

 In all of the episodes there are many segments.
-In series 1, one of the recurring extras are a spoof of Downton Abbey called Downstairs Abbey starring Hacker T. Dog and Dodge T. Dog as maids and Ed Petrie as their master.
+In series 1, one of the recurring extras are a parody of Downton Abbey called Downstairs Abbey starring Hacker T. Dog and Dodge T. Dog as maids and Ed Petrie as their master.
 It stars two maids (Hacker the Dog and Dodge the Dog) who are in love with Lord Percy (Ed Petrie) but to their dismay he is in love with another woman Lady Sarah (Isabel Fay).
 Whenever Lady Sarah comes to the Abbey, Lord Percy tries to do something nice for her involving the maids and it all goes disastrously wrong.
 Then Lord Percy asks the maids to clear up after him.